dfsp-spirit/brainloc/README.md

 * FreeSurfer 'MNI talairach' coordinates
 * MNI152 space coordinates.

 The package also computes the closest brain regions, based on an fsaverage atlas.
-You can use any atlas you like, the 3 default ones that come with FreeSurfer for fsaverage are:
+You can use any atlas you like, the three default ones that come with FreeSurfer for fsaverage are:

 * The Desikan-Killiany atlas (Desikan *et al.*, 2006.
 Neuroimage, 31(3):968-80)
 * The Destrieux atlas (Destrieux *et al.*, 2010.
 Neuroimage, 53(1):1–15)